I wrote a desperate plea on social media a while ago, about the day my 5 year old ran out of the house in nothing but socks.

 My almost five year old ran out of the house at 7h20 this morning in nothing but his socks.

 It’s winter.
-It’s cold.
+It’s freezing.
 His mom was about to unleash a Makro buy-in-bulk-size can of whoop ass on anyone in reach and he knew it was time to get in the car, no matter what.

 The other one was still bouncing around like a loon.